MartinPdeS/PyOptik/docs/source/gallery/create_tabulated_file.rst

     # Define the file properties
     filename = 'example_tabulated'
-    reference = "Example Reference for Tabulated Data" comments = "This file contains sample tabulated data for demonstration purposes."
+    reference = "Example Reference for Tabulated Data" comments = "This file contains sample tabulated data for demonstration purposes. "

     # Call the function to create the file
     create_tabulated_file(